Dispersive Landau levels and valley currents in strained graphene nanoribbons: Scalar potential

 which affects the valley currents and can also change their sign, as shown in Fig.~\ref{fig:spectrum_be}.
 This mechanism provides a way to electrically control the magnitude as well as switch the polarity of the bulk valley currents.
 Similarly, the longitudinal conductivity $\sigma^{xx}$ will be affected by the slope renormalization (not shown here).

-Another interesting feature of this system is that by tuning the strength of the electric and magnetic contributions, we can cancel out the linear in $q_x$ part of the dispersion for any given Landau index $n$, thus generating a nearly flat band.
+Another interesting feature of this system is that by tuning the strength of the electric and magnetic contributions, the linear in $q_x$ part of the dispersion can be canceled out for any given Landau index $n$, thus generating a nearly flat band.
 This could be accomplished by tuning the electric field across the nanoribbon with bias voltages such that

 This mechanism could thus provide a way to tune correlation effects in graphene nanoribbons.